 In California, Air Tanker Pilots Help Keep Wildfires At Bay

 High winds are in the forecast this week for all of California as fires burn up and down the Golden State.
-Near the Bay Area, the Kincade Fire has charred over 100 square miles, destroyed more than 120 structures, and forced thousands to evacuate in the state's famed wine country.
+Near the Bay Area, the Kincade Fire has charred over 100 square miles, destroyed more than 120 structures and forced thousands to evacuate in the state's famed wine country.
 To the south, firefighters in Los Angeles are battling a number of blazes, including the Getty Fire in the hills near UCLA.
 Helping teams on the ground as they fight the flames is an arsenal of air support.
 The fires have prompted authorities to call in some of the biggest firefighting planes in operation.

 About an hour east of Los Angeles, the three engines of Tanker 914 whine and fade as the jet comes to a halt on the tarmac at the former Norton Air Force Base in San Bernardino, Calif.
 The onetime military facility is now partially used as an air operations center for the U.S. Forest Service and hosts both firefighting helicopters and fixed-wing aircraft.